 THE WILLIAMS FIRM, P.C.
-EFFECTIVELY REPRESENTS PROPERTY OWNERS, BUYERS, AND SELLERS FROM OUR OFFICE IN LIVINGSTON
+EFFECTIVELY REPRESENTS PROPERTY OWNERS, BUYERS, AND SELLERS IN REAL ESTATE MATTERS

 Preparing and reviewing purchase and lease contracts